9 Secrets to Work Smarter and Improve Work Ethic

 Instead, people may find that working smarter and using their time more effectively will produce better work and leave more time for leisure.
 Practice these nine tips to work smarter and improve your time management skills and work ethic.

 Focusing on the project at hand without worrying about completion time reduces stress and increases productivity.
-For example, one can separate a big project into segments to focus their attention on one part at a time, returning to each as needed.
+Taking this type of agile approach allows someone to separate a big project into segments to focus their attention on one part at a time.
+Businesses can benefit from hiring team members with this type of experience.

 Research from Adobe’s Behance platform, an online portfolio that showcases creative work, found that "placing importance on hours and physical presence over action and results leads to a culture of inefficiency (and anxiety)."